dagger/dagger/docs/guides/actions/1239-making-reusable-package.md

 ### Run the project

-Now that we have connected all the dots, let's run our plan to see if it works:
+Now that we have connected all the dots, let's run our action to see if it works:

 ```console
 $ cd rootProject